Gaza war: West Bank and Israel

 On 7 August, Wafa reported that Israeli forces destroyed the regional headquarters of Fatah in the Balata Camp.
 On 28 August, Israel launched the largest military operation into the northern West Bank in more than 20 years.
 Israeli Foreign Minister Israel Katz called the operation a "full-fledged war".
 Israeli forces carried out simultaneous operations in Jenin, Tubas, Nablus, Ramallah and Tulkarm.
-In Jenin, Israeli forces destroyed the city's infrastructure and carried out mass arrests of men and boys.
-Civilians were trapped in their homes and denied access to food, water and medicine.
-Members of the press were denied access to the city and the army blocked access to hospitals and ambulances.
-A day later, UN Secretary General Antonio Guterres called for a halt to the operations, and EU foreign policy chief Josep Borrell said the operations "must not constitute the premises of a war extension from Gaza, including full-scale destruction."
 The IDF classified the West Bank as a "combat zone" in early September, viewing it as the second most important front in the war.
 Yoav Gallant said that Israel was "mowing the lawn" with its West Bank operations, but that it would eventually need to "pull out the roots".
 On 6 September, Turkish-American protestor Ayşenur Eygi was killed by an Israeli sniper at a demonstration near Nablus.

 On 3 October, an Israeli airstrike in Tulkarm Camp killed at least 20 people.
-On 13 November, Israeli far-right finance minister Bezalel Smotrich said that with Trump's victory in the 2024 United States presidential election, Israel was "a step away" from "sovereignty in Judea and Samaria."
-Later comments by Mike Huckabee, the future US ambassador to Israel, corroborated the possibility of an Israeli annexation of the West Bank.
+On 13 November, Israeli finance minister Bezalel Smotrich said that with Trump's victory in the 2024 United States presidential election, Israel was "a step away" from "sovereignty in Judea and Samaria," with later comments by the future US ambassador to Israel corroborating the possibility of annexation of the West Bank.
 On 21 January 2025, the IDF launched a major raid in the West Bank.
-A week later the IDF conducted a drone strike targeting militants in Tammun, killing at least 10 people.

-Attacks in Israel
+On 8 September, two Hamas militants opened fire inside a bus, killing six Israelis and injuring 21 in East Jerusalem.

-On 30 November, two Palestinian gunmen killed three and wounded 11 Israeli civilians at a bus stop on the Givat Shaul Interchange in Jerusalem.
+On 30 November 2023, two Palestinian gunmen killed three and wounded 11 Israeli civilians at a bus stop on the Givat Shaul Interchange in Jerusalem.
 Hamas claimed responsibility.
 On 16 February 2024, a Palestinian gunman shot and killed two Israeli civilians and injured four others in Kiryat Malakhi, Israel.
 The shooter was killed by an off-duty IDF reservist at the scene.
-On 12 April, a 14-year-old Israeli shepherd went missing near Ramallah and was found dead a day later.
-On 15 April, two Palestinians were killed by Israeli settlers in Aqraba.
-On 13 May, at the Tarqumiya checkpoint, a convoy of trucks carrying food supplies to Gaza was attacked by Israeli settlers, who damaged the trucks and threw supplies on the ground.
-On 8 September 2025, two Hamas militants opened fire inside a bus, killing 6 Israelis and injuring 21 in East Jerusalem.
+On 18 August, a Hamas militant from Nablus carried out a suicide bombing in Tel Aviv, wounding one person.
+On 1 October, two Hamas gunmen from Hebron carried out a shooting attack in Jaffa, Tel Aviv, killing seven people and injuring 17 others.